Assam: Environment Ministry proposes eco-sensitive zone around Deepor Beel

-Guwahati: The Union Ministry of Environment, Forest and Climate Change has published a draft notification under the Environment (Protection) Act, 1986, proposing an Eco-Sensitive Zone (ESZ) around the Deepar Beel Wildlife Sanctuary in Assam’s Guwahati.
+Guwahati: The Union Ministry of Environment, Forest and Climate Change has published a draft notification under the Environment (Protection) Act, 1986, proposing an Eco-Sensitive Zone (ESZ) around the Deepor Beel Wildlife Sanctuary in Assam’s Guwahati.

 As per the notification, any person interested in submitting objections or suggestions on the draft proposal may do so within 60 days from the date of its publication in the gazette.